devShamim/formgent/readme.txt

 **How can I become a Contributor**

 If you want to contribute, go to our [FormGent GitHub Repository](https://github.com/sovware/formgent) and see where you can help.

 == Changelog ==
+= 0.0.5(beta) - 22 October 2024 =
+* New: Email Notification Builder – Create and customize email notifications with dynamic fields, rich-text formatting, and media integration.
+* New: Added a custom control for block width.
+* New: Export form responses in PDF, CSV, and XLSX formats for flexible reporting.
+* Improved: Enhanced repeater controls with refined styling for a smoother user experience.

+== Changelog ==
 = 0.0.4(beta) - 20 October 2024 =